Carlpaulom/Carlpaulom/README.md

 - 👋 Hi, I’m @Carlpaulom
-- 👀 I’m interested in a role in debeloper and im willing to learn and grow
+- 👀 I’m interested in a role in developer and im willing to learn and grow
 - 🌱 I’m currently learning as a developer
 - 💞️ I’m looking to collaborate on industry
 - 📫 How to reach me cuz my personality is early to develop in other task